 My four year old thinks mint toothpaste is "too spicy", and he loves watermelon, so it was no surprise that he loved this toothpaste.
 He also seemed to like that it lathers up more than the Paw-Patrol-themed tube we had previously been using.
 I think it helps him remember to spit instead of just swallowing it, which is a skill we've really been working on for the last 6 months or so.

 Putting It All Together with Helpful Tips for Brushing

 Quip also includes a brushing guide and instruction manual with every starter kit.
 This one is geared towards parents and kids!

 I laughed when I saw that they reference spicy toothpaste here!
 I would never think of mint as spicy, but apparently, it's not just my kid who thinks it's a little too intense. 🙂

 In addition to the basics about your new brush and how their refill plan works, the booklet also gives you tips on proper brushing.
 Quip will even send you reminders to get your kid to the dentist twice a year.
-They’re all-in on helping their users get the healthiest teeth possible!
+They're all-in on helping their users get the healthiest teeth and best dental hygiene practice possible!

 Quip also included these cute stickers, which my son promptly used to decorate our living room coffee table.
 (Thanks buddy.)

 Brushing Like a Big Kid